PHCEAC/Qideas/Base-OS-considerations.md

 # Requirements considered in selection of base OS for Dom0

-* similar considerations are relevant Whonisx/KS/etc
+* similar considerations are relevant to Whonisx/KS/etc

 ## Base choices